-What if I don't have a situation to discuss yet or I am bound by confidentiality agreement?
+What if I don't have a situation to discuss yet or I am bound by a confidentiality agreement?

 It sounds nice to not be caught up in the throes of an acute dilemma and, if you are, we certainly don't want anyone to break any Confidentiality Agreements.

 The discussions are a mix of what you’re noticing in the world and how you can apply the lessons to your immediate situation.
 We’ve found these kinds of discussion help to solidify the concepts and make them more memorable.